-We now investigate whether future local government spending on financial administration depends on the level of COVID-19 disease incidence in their community.
+Next we investigate whether future local government spending on roads and highways depends on the level of COVID-19 disease incidence in their community.

-The data reveal that communities with a low or high COVID-19 incidence are about equally likely to experience a decrease in spending.
-Specifically, spending on financial administration is more likely to decrease than increase by about 21 percentage points, regardless of disease incidence.
+It turns out that communities with a low or high COVID-19 incidence are about equally likely to experience a decrease in spending.
+Regardless of disease incidence, spending on roads and highways is more likely to decrease than increase, with a net likelihood score of about -37 percentage points.

 Figure 6.
-Localities with low or high COVID-19 incidence equally likely to face decline in spending on financial administration.
+Localities with low or high COVID-19 incidence equally likely to face decline in spending on roads and highways.
 Each bar shows, by level of disease incidence, the difference in likelihoods (or "net likelihood") that annual spending increases vs decreases.
 Level of COVID-19 incidence is based on the number of cases per capita in the county at the time of the survey.